jidongbsu/cs452-thread-safe-library/README.md

 To wrap this library, you will modify the *ThreadsafeBoundedList.c* file in the wrapper-library subfolder to complete the implementation of the thread-safe list library.
 In the remainder of this README, we will refer to this thread-safe list library as your library.
 In other words, in this assignment, there are two libraries, one is the original doubly linked list library, which is not thread-safe, the other is your library, which is thread-safe.

-The functions your library will provide are called your APIs, or your API functions, and these functions are specified in the *ThreadsafeBoundedList.h* file in wrapper-library folder.
+The functions your library will provide are called your APIs, or your API functions, and these functions are specified in the *ThreadsafeBoundedList.h* file in the wrapper-library folder.
 In other words, we define the prototype of all these API functions in *ThreadsafeBoundedList.h*, and you implement them in *ThreadsafeBoundedList.c*.

 ## Pre-defined Data Structure